This information provides tips to help you get the most out of your telemedicine visit.Back to top

 During Your Telemedicine Visit

-- During your telemedicine visit, it’s important for you to stay in one place to avoid losing your Internet connection or cellular service.
-Don’t have your visit while you’re commuting.
+- During your telemedicine visit, it’s important to stay in one place to avoid losing your Internet connection or cellular service.
+Don’t have your visit while you’re walking around.

 - Make sure the camera is pointed at you and you can see the screen clearly.

-- Once you’re connected, you should be able to see and hear your healthcare provider and yourself.
+- Once you’re connected, you should be able to see and hear your healthcare provider, interpreter, and yourself.
 If you don’t, call your healthcare provider.

 - There may be a slight delay in the video and audio during your visit.
 This is normal.